| Feature | Grifin The original spend-to-own app | Slyce Flat $9.99/mo spend-to-own |

 - They shipped the category first.
 The "spend at a brand → own a slice of that brand" pattern is Grifin's.
 We're building toward the same insight with a different cost structure.

 - Their app is mature.
-Multi-year iteration on the UX shows.
+Multi-year iteration on the UX shows, and they have a large user base.
 We have a designed product and a working build but no public operating history.

 - Their reviews are mostly positive.
 The complaints are predictable for a paid app on small balances; the structural product works.